VirtoCommerce/vc-docs/platform/user-guide/docs/tax/managing-taxes.md

 1. Complete steps 1-4 from the instruction above.
 1. In the next blade, click on the required tax provider.
-1. In the next blade. turn the switch to on/ off.
+1. In the next blade, turn the switch to on/ off.
 1. Click **Save** in the toolbar to save the changes.

 ![Enable tax provider](media/enable-tax-provider.png)